ortus-docs/wirebox-docs/providers/provider_onmissingmethod_proxy.md

 	return chatter.get().sayHello();
 }
 ```
-That is great, but you can proxy calls into the provider itself by doing this:
+That is great, but you can proxy calls into the provider itself by removing the extra `get()` call and doing this:

 ```javascript
 property name="chatter" inject="provider:Chat";